msankrish92/GoodReadsApp/README.md

 ## Tests
 1. For testing we need to load the test data into the below excel file based on the requirement.<br>
 ![alt text](https://github.com/msankrish92/GoodReadsApp/blob/master/readmeImages/Capture.PNG?raw=true) <br>
-2. Then we need to open the testng.xml and run the test as TestNg suite there<br>
+2. Then we need to open the testng.xml and run the test as TestNg suite there.<br>
 ![alt text](https://github.com/msankrish92/GoodReadsApp/blob/master/readmeImages/Capture2.PNG?raw=true) <br>
-3. After the job completes you can see report in console like <br>
+3. After the job completes you can see report in the console like shown below.<br>
 ![alt text](https://github.com/msankrish92/GoodReadsApp/blob/master/readmeImages/Capture3.PNG?raw=true)
 4. Html report is also generated in under reports folder. <Br>
 ![alt text](https://github.com/msankrish92/GoodReadsApp/blob/master/readmeImages/Capture4.PNG?raw=true)